 Barefoot has communal mats – and when you become hooked, we sell them too.
 If you’re using a studio mat please show it (and the next person) some love and wipe down after hot classes.
-Anti-bacterial wipes provided.
+Bio-degradable, anti-bacterial wipes provided.

 Do I need a towel?

-I can’t even touch my toes, should I be even thinking about yoga or Pilates?
+I can’t even touch my toes, should I be even thinking about this?

 You’re never going to be good enough, you’re already beyond good enough.
 Who cares if you can’t touch your toes…yet?
 Yoga will make you happier and healthier.

 Can I look around the studios before I book?

 Of course, please contact us for available times or just pop-in when a class is scheduled.
 We will be happy to give you a tour and answer any questions.

 The Kings Heath yoga studio is on the ground floor with an accessible WC.
 The therapy room is on the first floor (non-accessible).
 At Harborne it’s the other way round – accessible ground floor therapy rooms and WC, non-accessible first floor yoga studio.

 We have changing rooms and there is space in the studios for small valuables.
 Barefoot cannot take responsibility for customers’ valuables.
 We like to keep the studios clutter-free and ask that you leave bags and outerwear in the changing rooms.

 What about water?